greggman/webgl-capture/README.md

     The problem right now is the files are often so big that even copying and pasting them off the page is tedious.
-I'm not a net guru but I suspect WebSockets will be needed because generating a single string to pass to XMLHttpRequest.send will probably kill the browser.
+I'm not a net guru but I suspect WebSockets will be needed because generating a single string to pass to fetch will probably kill the browser.
 I could do something crazy like uuencode the data but it's still huge amounts of data so it's probably best to just use a server.

+    Another solution would be to copy the data to blobs and allow you to download it.

 *   Right now it just captures commands, not state.
 That means in order to generate a runnable capture you need to capture all initialization